Akshata4/Akshata4/README.md

 I'm a Data Engineer with over 6 years of experience, specializing in Google Cloud Platform (GCP).
 My expertise includes building robust data pipelines, optimizing data workflows, and delivering scalable solutions for enterprise clients.

 - 🏢 Most recently, I was employed at LTIMindtree until March 2025.
+- 🎓 Incoming student in the Masters in Software Engineering (MSSE) program at San Jose State University (SJSU), Fall 2025.
 - ☁️ Passionate about cloud data engineering, automation, and data-driven decision making.
 - 💡 Always eager to learn new technologies and solve complex data challenges.